Frequently Asked Questions

 Yes.
 Most modern firewalls will allow video conferencing data to be NAT’d.

 Whilst H.323 is currently more widely deployed for video conferencing and the standard more mature, SIP is growing in popularity.
-To provide an extended return on investment, for those that have already purchased video conferencing equipment, we operate both protocols on the same network and therefore ensure interoperability is available.
+To provide an extended return on investment, for those that have already purchased video conferencing equipment, where possible we operate both protocols on the same network and therefore ensure interoperability is available.

 Yes.
 Providing the non-Vivid (Off-Net) endpoint is able to use an open, standards-based [H.323/SIP] architecture there should be no problems connecting.